Sam-Saarinen/Fullstack-Boilerplate/README.md

 7. Online: Initialize Hosting and add custom domain(s).
 Use Firebase-based redirect to map www to base domain.
 8. Online: Initialize Firebase Authentication (allowing Anonymous login by default).

+1. Fork the boilerplate project (if under a different account).
+Otherwise, can create a private repository and import the boilerplate.
+Then, add the remote repository as `git remote add upstream https://github.com/Sam-Saarinen/Fullstack-Boilerplate.git`.
+(Verify with `git remote -v`.)
+Run `git pull upstream main` if repository wasn't imported directly to create the repository.
+Use `git status` to verify that changes will push to (tracking) origin/main.
+(TODO: It seems to support pulling, but it's unclear whethere the permissions for pushing back upstream are supported.)

 9. Run `firebase use --add` to specify project.
 Run `firebase init storage` from project root directory.

 10. Update the site title in index.html (can also be programmatically updated on each page).